Zenitram-Oriaj/groupwise/Readme.md

 Execute this method first before anything else:
 ```
 var args = {
-		server: '172.16.76.2',            // Required
+		server: <string>,    // Required - IP Address of server
-		port:   '7191',                   // Required
+		port:   <number>,    // Optional - TCP Port of SOAP Service (Defaults to 7191)
-		wsdl:   '../wsdl/groupwise.wsdl'  // Optional (Location of the Groupwise WSDL file)
+		wsdl:   <string>     // Optional - Location of the Groupwise WSDL file
 	};
 	gws.init(args, function (err, res) {
-		if (err) {
 		...
-		} else {
-			...
-		}
 	});
 ```
 -------------------------

 login()
 -------------------------
-Is used to authenticate to a POA.
+ Is used to authenticate to a POA (Post Office Agent).
- Note: Trusted Application is currently not supported but will be coming soon.
+ Note: Trusted Application is currently not supported.
  Note: Applications cannot log in to GroupWise resources.
 To access resources data, log in as the owner of the resource and then proxy into the resource.

 ```
   var args = {
-    user: 'ao',       // Required
+    user:    <string>,  // Required
-    pass: '!boi123',  // Required
+    pass:    <string>,  // Required
-    lang: 'en',       // Optional (Default: en)
+    lang:    <string>,  // Optional (Default: en)
-    version: '1.05'   // Optional (Default: 1.05)
+    version: <string>   // Optional (Default: 1.05)
   };
 	gws.login(args, function (err, res) {
-		if (err) {
 		...
-		} else {
-			...
-		}
 	});
 ```
 -------------------------

 proxyLogin()
 -------------------------
 	To login as an authorized proxy of another user's account.
 	You must first login is as the primary user before running the proxy login.
 	Note: The domain and po will be automatically added to the proxy user.

 ```
   var args = {
-		proxy: 'Conference Room 1'
+		proxy: <string> // Required - Name of User
 	};
 	gws.proxyLogin(args, function (err, res) {
-		if (err) {
 		...
-		} else {
-			...
-		}
 	});
 ```
 ---------------------

 setSession()
 -------------------------
   Sets the specific session you want to use.
   By default, the primary account session id is used.
-  The id is the unique key generated and stored in the return object from the proxyLogin method;
+  The id is the unique key generated and stored in the return object from the proxyLogin method.

 ```
-  var id = 's#df%#FR';
+  var id = <string>;
   gws.setSession(id,function(err,res){
-    if(err){
     ...
-   	} else {
-   		...
-   	}
   });
 ```
 ---------------------

 logout()
 -------------------------
   Will logout of the primary user's session.
-This will remove any and all proxy sessions
+  Note: This will remove any and all proxy sessions as well.
 ```
   gws.logout(function (err, res) {
-  		if (err) {
     ...
-  		} else {
-  			...
-  		}
   });
 ```
 ---------------------

 getFolders()
 -------------------------
- Gets a list of folders.
+ Gets a list of folder objects such as Calendar, Mail, Address Book, etc...
 ```
 	gws.getFolders(function (err, res) {
-     if(err) {
     ...
-     } else {
-       ...
-     }
   });
 ```
 ---------------------